-This project had a total of three offers accepted by the end of Q1-2019.
-There were no new offers accepted during Q2-2019.
-Spending/associated draws for this activity began in Q2-2018 and will continue into Q3-2019.
+This project had a total of three offers accepted by the end of Q2-2019.
+There was one new offer accepted during Q3-2019.
+Spending/associated draws for this activity began in Q2-2018 and will continue into Q4-2019.

 - Volunteers to Date 15

 - Referred for Appraisal 15

 - Completed Appraisals 8

 - Offers Made 8

 - Owner Declined Participation 10

-- Offers Accepted 3
+- Offers Accepted 4

 - Acquisition Draws Completed 3

+Deferred for Delegation 2

-• Referral for Relocation - 3
+- Referral for Relocation 3